The Bondsman: Production

-In June 2023, it was reported that Prime Video commissioned eight half-hour episodes of the horror drama, created by Grainger David with Erik Oleson as showrunner and executive producer via his CrimeThink production company for whom Paul Shapiro also is executive producer.
-Jason Blum, Chris McCumber, Jeremy Gold and Chris Dickie executive produce for Blumhouse Television, as will Kevin Bacon and Grainger David.
+In June 2023, it was reported that Prime Video commissioned eight half-hour episodes, created by Grainger David.
+Erik Oleson serves as the showrunner and executive produces alongside Paul Shapiro for the CrimeThink production company.
+Jason Blum, Chris McCumber, Jeremy Gold, and Chris Dickie executive produce for Blumhouse Television, along with Kevin Bacon and Grainger David.

 Filming took place in Grantville, Georgia in April 2024.

+On May 16, 2025, the series was canceled after one season.

 Casting

-In June 2023, Kevin Bacon cast in the lead role as an undead bounty hunter.
-In January 2024, Jennifer Nettles was cast alongside Bacon.In March 2024, Beth Grant, Damon Herriman, Maxwell Jenkins, Jolene Purdy joined the show in series regular roles.

-In April 2025, Variety reported that Kathrine Barnes, Mike Kaye, and Jay Ali had also joined the cast.
+In June 2023, Kevin Bacon was cast in the lead role as an undead bounty hunter.
+In January 2024, Jennifer Nettles was cast alongside Bacon.
+In March 2024, Beth Grant, Damon Herriman, Maxwell Jenkins, Jolene Purdy joined the show in series regular roles.
+In April 2025, Variety reported that Kathrine Barnes, Mike Kaye, and Jay Ali had joined the cast.

+Release

+The series premiered on April 3, 2025, on Amazon Prime Video.

 Reception

 On the review aggregator website Rotten Tomatoes, The Bondsman has an approval rating of 83% based on 29 critics' reviews.
 The website's critics consensus reads, "Gruesome enough to induce giggles and riding on Kevin Bacon's devilish charm, The Bondsman tracks down the horror comedy goods in scruffy style."
 Metacritic, which uses a weighted average, assigned a score of 57 out of 100, based on 10 critics, indicating "mixed or average" reviews.